 School stuff is organized separately to save time

-You can click on any of the links or drop down boxes to the right or bottom to navigate through the site.
+You can click on any of the links or drop down boxes to the right or top to navigate through the site.
 I’ve organized it where the SCHOOL stuff is separate from the rest to save you teachers time.

 And for those who don’t already know me, we live in the Deep South where it’s a perpetual bad hair day … hot & humid most of the time, but the people are friendly and there are lots of cows.